collapsed-stacks/atheism/questions/850/what-accounts-for-the-astonishing-number-of-atheist-stand-up-comedians.md

 - posted by: [Renshia](https://stackexchange.com/users/-1/184-renshia) on 2010-12-17
 - score: 6

-<p>I think we don't carry the mental baggage forcing us to conform to social convention.</p>
+I think we don't carry the mental baggage forcing us to conform to social convention.

-<p>We are not held hostage by fear and guilt being forced into conforming.</p>
+We are not held hostage by fear and guilt being forced into conforming.

-<p>We either didn't have our sense of humor shamed out of us, or we have healed from it
-and many of us use humor as a tool to deal with it.</p>
+We either didn't have our sense of humor shamed out of us, or we have healed from it and many of us use humor as a tool to deal with it.

-<p>Another possibility is we are all so damaged we'll find anything funny.</p>
+Another possibility is we are all so damaged we'll find anything funny.

 ## Answer 871